shogun1970/Planning-for-High-Availability-and-Incident-Response/project/dr_template.md

 ## DR Plan
 ### Pre-Steps:
-Create a separate Zone1 (primary) and ZOne2 (secondary) repository for IaC (terraform)
+Create a separate Zone1 (primary) and Zone2 (secondary) repository for IaC (terraform)

-Insure terraform config files are pointing to 2 different availability Zone
+Insure terraform config files are pointing to 2 different availability zones

 Deploy Application on Zone1 and verify application is working as advertised